Ghent: Middle Ages

-Around 650, Saint Amand founded two abbeys in Ghent: St. Peter's (Blandinium) and Saint Bavo's Abbey.
+Around 650, Saint Amand founded two abbeys in Ghent: St. Peter's (Blandinium) and St. Bavo's Abbey.
 Around 800, Louis the Pious, son of Charlemagne, appointed Einhard, the biographer of Charlemagne, abbot of both abbeys.
 The city grew from several nuclei, the abbeys, and a commercial centre.
 However, in 851 and 879 the city was plundered by Vikings.

 Under the protection of the County of Flanders the city recovered and flourished from the 11th century, growing to become a small city-state.
 By the 13th century, Ghent was the biggest city in Europe north of the Alps after Paris; it was bigger than Cologne or Moscow.
 Up to 65,000 people lived within the city walls.
-The belfry and the towers of the Saint Bavo Cathedral and Saint Nicholas' Church are just a few examples of the skyline of the period.
+The belfry and the towers of the St. Bavo's Cathedral and St. Nicholas' Church are just a few examples of the skyline of the period.

 The rivers flowed in an area where much land was periodically flooded.
-These rich grass 'meersen' ("water-meadows": a word related to the English 'marsh') were ideally suited for herding sheep, the wool of which was used to make cloth.
-Ghent was the leading city for cloth during the Middle Ages.
+These rich grass 'meersen' ("water-meadows": a word related to the English 'marsh') were ideally suited for grazing sheep, the wool of which was used to make cloth.

-The wool industry, originally established at Bruges, created the first European industrialized zone in Ghent in the High Middle Ages.
-The mercantile zone was so highly developed that wool had to be imported from Scotland and England, which led to Flanders' good relationship with them.
-However during the Hundred Years' War, trade with England suffered significantly.
+During the Middle Ages Ghent became the leading European city for the manufacture of cloth.
+Wool was imported from Scotland and England, although during the Hundred Years' War trade suffered significantly.

 Ghent was the birthplace of John of Gaunt, Duke of Lancaster.